OMaroua/Tutorials/01-VAE-Tutorial/README.md

-# 🎨 Variational Autoencoders (VAEs) Tutorial
+# Variational Autoencoders (VAEs) Tutorial

-## 📖 **Overview**
+## Overview

 This tutorial provides a comprehensive introduction to **Variational Autoencoders (VAEs)**, one of the most important generative models in deep learning.
 You'll learn the theory behind VAEs and implement one from scratch using PyTorch.

 ---

-## 🎯 **Learning Objectives**
+## Learning Objectives

 By the end of this tutorial, you will be able to:

-- ✅ Understand the mathematical foundation of VAEs
+- Understand the mathematical foundation of VAEs
-- ✅ Implement the encoder and decoder networks
+- Implement the encoder and decoder networks
-- ✅ Apply the reparameterization trick
+- Apply the reparameterization trick
-- ✅ Compute and optimize the VAE loss (reconstruction + KL divergence)
+- Compute and optimize the VAE loss (reconstruction + KL divergence)
-- ✅ Generate new samples from the latent space
+- Generate new samples from the latent space
-- ✅ Visualize and explore the latent space representation
+- Visualize and explore the latent space representation
-- ✅ Apply VAEs to real datasets (MNIST, Fashion-MNIST, etc.)
+- Apply VAEs to real datasets (MNIST, Fashion-MNIST, etc.)

 ---

-## 📚 **What You'll Learn**
+## What You'll Learn

 ### 1. **VAE Theory**
 - Traditional autoencoders vs. variational autoencoders